UnSciPreneur/sharingDApp/README.md

 For further background see our publication "_A Decentralised Sharing App running a Smart Contract on the Ethereum Blockchain_" published in the *Proceedings of the 6th International Conference on the Internet of Things* (Pages 177-178): http://b0x.it/l/K8f42

-You will find more documentation regarding the app in `truffle_dapp/README.md`.
+You wil l find more documentation regarding the app in `truffle_dapp/README.md`.

 This project has been implemented with the friendly support of the Bosch IoT Lab (www.iot-lab.ch).